Religious Education policy document can be found on the School Policies page

 At St. Michael in the Hamlet Community Primary School we follow the Liverpool Agreed Syllabus for Religious Education (SACRE) from years 1 to 6.
 In order to promote depth of knowledge, we teach SMITH pupils about all the major religions and world views represented locally, nationally and globally.
 Our RE curriculum is reflective of our school S.M.I.T.H vision.
 We are committed to providing inclusive, inspirational and innovational teaching, delivering a rich and broad-based curriculum that motivates our children to love learning.
 We want our pupils to feel safe and inspired to fulfil their true potential.

-• 3 key themes run through the RE curriculum: believing; expressing; and living.
-Children apply these themes to the major world religions, building upon their knowledge lesson by lesson and year by year in order to embed it in their long-term memory.
+- 3 key strands run through the RE curriculum: believing; expressing; and living.
+Children apply these strands to the major world religions, building upon their knowledge lesson by lesson and year by year in order to embed it in their long-term memory.

 The Intent of our Religious Education Curriculum